COVID 19 Travel Requirements and Scuba Diving Protocols

 International Travelers Entering Honduras Must:

-1. Have a passport valid for at least six months
+1. Have a passport valid for at least the next six months

 2. Declare that they have no COVID 19 Symptoms

-3. Show documented proof of a PCR/antigen negative result test taken within 72 hours of arrival in the country
+3. Have a negative COVID-19 PCR or a rapid test result taken within 72 hours before arrival in Honduras.

 It is up to you to get this test, and have the results with you upon arrival.
-There are many clinics that offer travel services if your health care provider cannot.
+There are may clinics that offer travel services if your health care provider cannot.
+United Airlines is offering mail-in testing services to their passengers departing out of Houston for the Caribbean.

 4. Have in their possession a filled out Precheqeuo (Pre-check) form.